Warning: Avengers: Endgame spoilers are ahead.

 Will Thor Be In Guardians Of The Galaxy Vol. 3?

-By the end of the movie, he still looks like Thor Lebowski has relinquished his title to Valkyrie (Tessa Thompson) who he then makes king of New Asgard (!!!).
+By the end of Endgame, he still looks like Thor Lebowski has relinquished his title to Valkyrie (Tessa Thompson) who he then makes king of New Asgard (!!!).
 From there, Thor decides to set off with the Guardians of the Galaxy for parts unknown.
 He already had a strong bond with many of them, after teaming up with Rocket and Groot for Infinity War, and then Rocket during just about all of Endgame.
 The banter between Thor and Star Lord is fantastic when he boards the ship and if we don’t get to see that play out onscreen in the future, it’s a damn shame.

 Clearly, with Thor now presumably joining the Guardians, it looks like he’s going to hang out in that universe for a while.
 This is certainly a good thing, since adding Thor into the mix can only add more hilarity to the group.
 Guardians of the Galaxy: Vol. Thor?
 When can I get in line?

-But what does this mean for any additional stand-alone Thor movies?
-While a fourth movie has never officially been confirmed, there have been rumors for a few months that a new movie might happen.
+There have been rumors for a few months that a new movie might happen.
 Shortly before Endgame’s release, Valkyrie herself Tessa Thompson told The Los Angeles Times that she heard a fourth Thor was on the table, explaining, “I heard that a pitch has happened for [another Thor film].
 I don’t know how real that intel is, but I hear that the pitch has happened.
 I think the idea is Taika would come back.”

 Now knowing what we know about the end of Endgame — how Valkyrie is now in charge — might the new Thor movie even be about her?
 Thor is not the only one to be the God Of Thunder title in the comics, and just recently Jane Foster took on the title.
 Since it's pretty unlikely that MCU's Jane, Natalie Portman, is coming back to the MCU again, might Thor 4 could remove Thor from the picture altogether, and instead focus on Valkyrie ruling over New Asgard as the Goddess of Thunder?
+Sure, THR also reported that Hemsworth is expected to return as Thor, but hey, we can dream, right?